 Historical and contemporary models of democracy as well as contemporary debates in democratic thought.
 Democracy is treated as a contested idea.
 D

-POLS 4425 Topics International Politics: 3 semester hours.
+POLS 4425 Topics in International Politics: 3 semester hours.

 This course requires examination, analysis and evaluation of selected topics in international politics.
 May be repeated for a maximum of 6 credits.
 D